Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 To ensure reproducibility, the partner avatar's movements were implemented using animation clips from the Microsoft Rocketbox Avatar Library~\cite{GonzalezFranco-etal2020frontiers}.
 These clips included an idling motion (f\_idle\_neutral\_01), a greeting motion at the beginning of the experiment (f\_gestic\_talk\_self-assured\_01), a waiting motion during proximity measurements (f\_gestic\_thoughtful\_01), a speaking motion during word presentation (f\_gestic\_listen\_accept\_02), and a greeting motion at the end of the experiment (f\_claphands\_01).
 These clips, which were intended for female characters, mainly featured upper body movements and did not involve movement from the spot; however, they included facial expressions and finger movements.
 They were selected through informal pilot testing to match the experimental situations.
 Consistent with previous studies~\cite{Lin-etal2023, Zibrek-etal2019}, the head direction was adjusted to ensure the avatar looked at and followed the participant, which enhances the perception of social presence.
 Additionally, the avatar's mouth was lip-synced to the audio file (\Cref{sec:words}) using the Oculus Lipsync plug-in\footnote{\url{https://developer.oculus.com/downloads/package/oculus-lipsync-unity/}}.

 In the constant avatar condition, the type of avatar used was balanced across participants by assigning each character to two participants.
-Conversely, in the varied avatar condition, the order of avatar usage was balanced across participants through randomization.
+Conversely, in the varied avatar condition, the order of avatar presentation was randomized individually for each participant using a unique permutation of the six avatars.
+Although this approach did not constitute a fully counterbalanced design, it reduced systematic bias in avatar order.